 1. Leasehold vs Freehold

-Homeowners generally prefer living in neighborhood with a freehold tenure rather than leasehold.
-Ownership in freehold property remains intact with its titleholder with no time limit unless transferred legally to other party.
-Leasehold is a fixed asset with maximum lease period of 99 years.
-Eventually, it has to be returned to the government or if the current owner needs to forego a fee to lease it further.
+Homeowners generally prefer living in a neighbourhood with a freehold tenure rather than a leasehold.
+Ownership in freehold property remains intact with its titleholder with no time limit unless transferred legally to another party.
+A leasehold is a fixed asset with a maximum lease period of 99 years.
+Eventually, it has to be returned to the government, or the current owner needs to forego a fee to lease it further.

 For those interested, the formula below highlights the premium on the land excluding the building situated on it.
 According to, Section 7 entitled ‘Premium’ of the Selangor Land Rules 2003,